mhoemmen/gpu-programming-models/README.md

 # gpu-programming-models

-For GPU support, use the following line to build the code: `nvc++ -stdpar ../main.cpp axpy`.
+For GPU support, use the following line to build the code: `nvc++ -stdpar ../main.cpp -o axpy`.
 Please see [NVIDIA's documentation](https://developer.nvidia.com/blog/accelerating-standard-c-with-gpus-using-stdpar) for details.